California rock lizard

 The California rock lizards are a genus (Petrosaurus) of New World lizards in the family Phrynosomatidae.

 Geographic range

-They are endemic to southern California and Baja California, Mexico.
+They are endemic to southern California, United States, and Baja California and Baja California Sur, Mexico.

 Habitat

 This lizard species lives almost exclusively on rock outcrops, boulder piles, and canyon walls, where it shelters under rocks.
 Their habitat consists of arid and semiarid foothills and canyons along the western margin of the Colorado Desert.

 Reproduction

 The courtship begins shortly after emergence in early spring.
 The eggs are laid around June and July.

 Predators

 The few predators that could pursue this lizard are collared lizards and avian predators, such as hawks, ravens, and roadrunners.

 Species

 The genus Petrosaurus contains four species.